Fayhen/mariadb-sqla-docker-setup/setup_examples/README.md

 The Base class is the foundation of SQLAlchemy's ORM.
 Python classes mapped to the database tables all inherit from the Base class.

-The Base class can be instantiated thourgh the ORM's `registry` object.
-This is how the instanation is made in the `setup_with_orm_registry` example.
+The Base class can be instantiated through the ORM's `registry` object.
+This is how the installation is made in the `setup_with_orm_registry` example.

 ```
 from sqlalchemy.orm import registry